 Admission: ¥500 per day

 Comic Market, or Comiket as it’s better known, is held twice a year and is one of Japan’s biggest comic events.
 The focus here is on dojinshi, or fan-drawn, independently-published manga.
 Genres and styles vary widely, as does the quality of the goods on sale.
 Of course, the event also attracts plenty of cosplayers, photographers, and people looking for market merchandise.
-If you’re looking to cosplay, you’ll need to pay a nominal JPY1000 fee to attend in costume.
+If you’re looking to cosplay, you’ll need to pay a nominal ¥1000 fee to attend in costume.

 Unlike shops like Mandarake, Comiket is not really for casual browsing or window shopping.
 The crowds numbering in the millions mean that you’ll need to know exactly which artist’s booth you’re looking for and where to find it.
 Bring plenty of water and enough cash for your purchases.

-Fox masks. © Ryo FUKAsawa
+Fox masks © Ryo FUKAsawa

-31 December 2019 - 1 January 2020
+31 December 2025-1 January 2026

 Event: Oji Fox Parade